-Metrics/Indicators Baseline 2017-18 2018-19 2019-20 5% more students will score proficient or above on the Smarter Balanced assessment.
-5% increase of SPED students who score proficient on the Smarter 5% more students will score proficient or above on the Smarter Balanced assessment.
-5% increase of SPED students who score proficient on the Smarter 5% more students will score proficient or above on the Smarter Balanced assessment.
-5% increase of SPED students who score proficient on the Smarter
+or above on the or above on the or above on the -Apottou / Illinuar illoaduu aaro Outooliiloo will score proficient will score proficient will score proficient or above on the or above on the Metrics/Indicators Baseline 2017-18 2018-19 2019-20 assessment.
+5% increase of assessment. assessment.
+5% increase of 5% increase of will score proficient or above on the Smarter Balanced assessment. • 5% increase of SPED students who score proficient on will score proficient or above on the Smarter Balanced assessment. • 5% increase of SPED students who score proficient on will score proficient or above on the Smarter Balanced assessment. • 5% increase of SPED students who score proficient on

-Metrics/Indicators Baseline 2017-18 2018-19 2019-20 Balanced assessment.
-5% increase of EL students who score proficient on the Smarter Balanced assessment.
-Balanced assessment.
-5% increase of EL students who score proficient on the Smarter Balanced assessment.
-Balanced assessment.
-5% increase of EL students who score proficient on the Smarter Balanced assessment.
+Metrics/Indicators Baseline 2017-18 2018-19 2019-20 Balanced assessment. • 5% increase of EL students who score proficient on the Smarter Balanced assessment.
+Balanced assessment. • 5% increase of EL students who score proficient on the Smarter Balanced assessment.
+Balanced assessment. • 5% increase of EL students who score proficient on the Smarter Balanced assessment.